-Like I want to be here either…” Olive grumbled before glancing at Trystan.
+“Like I want to be here either…” Olive grumbled before glancing at Trystan.

-    “Well, Mr. Wolff, one of my reasons for coming here is to find the person who served as the entry point of this

-    Manipulator into Cadence,” Francis said before focusing his attention back on him.
-“Now, Olive, there are two ways that

-    we can do to resolve this issue without killing you.”
+“Well, Mr. Wolff, one of my reasons for coming here is to find the person who served as the entry point of this Manipulator into Cadence,” Francis said before focusing his attention back on him.
+“Now, Olive, there are two means that we can attempt to resolve this issue without killing you.”

 The Theta part of Francis didn’t seem to know how to put things gently, Olive thought as he suppressed a frown.

-    “The first is to eliminate Scorpio’s towers.
+“The first is to eliminate Scorpio’s towers.”